Browse our most popular topicsVIEW ALL

 It can turn into a spiral: managing money can make us stressed, and that stress then makes it harder to manage our money.
 Which makes us even more anxious…

 Say I make a budget, then veer off track a bit.
 I feel a bit guilty, spend a bit more to feel better, then feel even more guilty.
-I stop trying and keep spending.
-You can see how this plays out: I throw up my hands and give up sticking to a plan.
+So I stop trying and keep spending.
+You can see how this plays out: I throw up my hands and give up sticking to my plan.

 But there are ways to stay clear of that spiral.
+Here are some key tips:

 If you (or someone you are close to) is suffering from financial stress and anxiety, call your GP.
 They can assess where you’re at and refer you to a specialist if need be.